zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

           Figure 9: Accessing the Oracle Integration Home Page

       - Click on the *Open Home* button to the right of the menu.
 The home page appears:

         ![](./media/image14.png)

          Figure 10: Oracle Integration Home Page
-      - Copy this URL and save it in your *MyLabNotes* scratchpad file as *Oracle Integration Home Page URL*.
+      - Copy this URL and save it in your *MyLabNotes* scratchpad file.
+Label it as *Oracle Integration Home Page URL*.

 ## Prepare a Data Definition